+In New Zealand, Cable Protection Plates are included in the building code to prevent damage to electrical lines.
 To date, New Zealand has also overlooked protecting water and gas plumbing from puncture damage.
 However, this disregard doesn't prevent damage, and 'call backs' to repair punctured lines are required.
-The possible repercussions of these punctures can be very costly or dangerous.
-Punctured gas lines can result in explosions and fire, and punctured water lines can result in slow leaks that can cause significant water damage.
-These could have been easily prevented by using an inexpensive and easy to install Cable Protector Plate.
+The possible repercussions of these punctures can be very costly and dangerous.
+Punctured gas lines can result in explosions and fire, and punctured water lines can result in slow leaks that can cause delayed and significant water damage.
+These could have been easily prevented by using an inexpensive and easy to install Cable Protector Plate

 1 US Building Code Article 300.4; Canadian CEC Rule 12-516; English NHBC Standards Chapter 8.1, European IK Code BS EN 62262:2002

 At a minimum, we recommend that any gas lines within walls be protected by Cable Protector Plates.
 The cost of the plates is just too low not to use especially when the possible outcome of an accidental puncture of a gas line is so catastrophic.

 The use of Cable Protector Plates on water lines is recommended when water lines are run near the surface of the stud, or have a higher chance of puncture like with longer cabinet screws in bathrooms or kitchens.
 Some plumbers prefer to use channels into the surface of the stud to run water lines instead of drilling holes near the middle.
 This places water lines well with the reach of all drywall screws, trim nails, and any screws or nails that a homeowner will use to hang anything on a wall.
 We have also heard experiences from builders where a nail plugs a puncture and it takes months for the nail to rust and cause a visible leak.
 That plumbing passed initial pressure tests, but still resulted in a leak months later.